• Skip to primary navigation

 • Chocolate ganache filling would be divine in these!

-• A no bake cheesecake filling would be a delicious add in.
+• A no-bake cheesecake filling would be a delicious add-in.
 Top with any type of fruit.
 You can even find it in the premade dairy section of your grocery store if you need a super simple filling.
-It's made by Philadelphia Cream Cheese it's in a tub near refrigerated Jello Pudding in my store.
+It’s made by Philadelphia Cream Cheese it’s in a tub near refrigerated Jello Pudding in my store.

-• Place a mini candy bar, Reese Peanut Butter Cup, Rolo in the middle while they are warm and they will melt down a little.
+• Place a mini candy bar, Reese Peanut Butter Cup, and Rolo in the middle while they are warm and they will melt down a little.
 Then drizzle with caramel or chocolate.

 • Add your favorite icing and sprinkle with M & M's or chocolate chips.